 In connection with the redevelopment of the Diamond District described above, in May 2024, the Economic Development Authority of the City of Richmond, Virginia (the "EDA"), authorized the issuance of one or more series of revenue bonds in an aggregate principal amount of up to \$40,000,000.
-As further described in the Official Statement, \$33,745,000 of such principal authorization is planned to be issued as the EDA's Revenue Bonds (Diamond District Project), Series 2024 (the "2024 EDA Revenue Bonds").
-The 2024 EDA Revenue Bonds will be secured by an assignment of certain payments to be made by the City pursuant to the Cooperation Agreement (as defined in the Official Statement), provided that the undertaking by the City to make payments under the Cooperation Agreement will be subject to appropriation by the Council from time to time of sufficient funds for such purpose.
-The 2024 EDA Revenue Bonds will be sized such that the debt service thereon will be equal to or less than the forecasted lease payments to be received by the EDA in connection with the lease of the Stadium to a minor league baseball team.

-Pursuant to the terms of the Cooperation Agreement, the EDA will agree to apply such lease payments as a credit toward the City's undertaking, subject to annual appropriation by the Council of sufficient amounts for such purpose, to make payments in amounts sufficient to timely pay debt service on the 2024 EDA Revenue Bonds.
+In June 2024, the EDA issued its \$33,745,000 Revenue Bonds (Diamond District Project), Series 2024 (the "2024 EDA Revenue Bonds"), to fund certain public infrastructure improvements in connection with the redevelopment of the area known as the Diamond District.
+The 2024 EDA Revenue Bonds are secured by an assignment of certain payments to be made by the City pursuant to a Cooperation Agreement dated as of June 1, 2024 (the "Cooperation Agreement"), between the EDA and the City, provided that the undertaking by the City to make payments under the Cooperation Agreement is subject to appropriation by the City Council from time to time of sufficient funds for such purpose.
+The 2024 EDA Revenue Bonds were sized such that the debt service thereon is equal to or less than the lease payments expected to be received by the EDA in connection with the lease of the Stadium to a minor league baseball team.
+Pursuant to the terms of the Cooperation Agreement, the EDA has agreed to apply such lease payments as a credit toward the City's undertaking, subject to annual appropriation by the City Council of sufficient amounts for such purpose, to make payments in amounts sufficient to timely pay debt service on the 2024 EDA Revenue Bonds.